SalomePlatform/yacs/doc/principes.rst

 Containers
 ---------------------
 The SALOME platform executes its components after loading them in containers.
-A SALOME container is a process managed by the platform that may be executed on any known machine.
+A SALOME container is a process managed by the platform that may be executed on any known resource.
-A YACS container is used to define component placement constraints without necessarily precisely defining the machine to be used or the container name.
+A YACS container is used to define component placement constraints without necessarily precisely defining the resource to be used or the container name.
 The YACS container has a name.
 Constraints are given in the form of container properties.
 The current list of properties is as follows: